i582/phpstats-docs/index.md

 3. Instability:
 4. Abstractness;
 5. Lack of Cohesion in Methods;
-6. Lack of Cohesion in Methods 4 (or the number of connected components of the class.);
+6. Lack of Cohesion in Methods 4 (*or the number of connected components of the class*);
 7. Cyclomatic Complexity;
 8. Count of magic numbers in functions and methods;
 9. Count fully typed methods.